Mobile Menu Toggle Request a Quote

 Self-employed buyers face a tax treatment for individual disability insurance that depends on the business entity structure.
 Sole proprietors, single-member LLC owners, partners, S-corporation shareholder-employees, and C-corporation owners each face different rules for premium deductibility and benefit taxability.

-The general principle: when premiums are paid with after-tax personal dollars, the disability benefit is tax-free to the owner; when premiums are paid through the business as a deductible expense, the benefit becomes taxable.
+The general principle: when after-tax premiums are paid from personal funds, the disability benefit is tax-free to the owner.; when premiums are paid through the business as a deductible expense, the benefit becomes taxable.
 Most self-employed buyers prefer the after-tax-premium / tax-free-benefit treatment because it protects more of the income during disability.
 S-corporation shareholder-employees can preserve the tax-free benefit through a bonus-pay premium structure.

 Entity Type Premium Deductible?
 Benefits Taxable to Owner?
 Practical Implication